Community Engagement Exchange

 The Community Engagement Exchange Program is sponsored by the U.S. Department of State with funding provided by the U.S. Government and implemented by IREX.

-The Community Engagement Exchange (CEE) Program is a leadership initiative that equips emerging civic and community leaders, ages 21-27, with the practical skills, professional experience, and American institutional exposure needed to strengthen communities at home and abroad.
-Through a three-month practicum with a U.S. host organization, Fellows gain firsthand experience with American approaches to civic engagement, volunteerism, entrepreneurship, and accountable leadership while supporting local organizations across the United States.
+The Community Engagement Exchange (CEE) Program is a leadership initiative that equips emerging community leaders, ages 21-27, with the practical skills, professional experience, and American institutional exposure needed to strengthen communities at home and abroad.
+Through a three-month practicum with a U.S. host organization, participants gain firsthand experience with American approaches to entrepreneurship and accountable leadership while supporting local organizations across the United States.

-CEE advances U.S. interests by building durable people-to-people ties, strengthening America’s international partnerships, and showcasing the values, innovation, and generosity that define American communities.
+CEE advances U.S. interests by building durable people-to-people ties, strengthening America’s international partnerships, and showcasing the beliefs, innovation, and generosity that define American communities.

 Goals

-• Strengthen the capacity of emerging leaders and community-based organizations to address local challenges through service, entrepreneurship, volunteerism, and collaborative leadership while promoting principles that reflect American traditions of civic responsibility, individual initiative, and community engagement.
+• Strengthen the capacity of emerging leaders and community-based organizations to address local challenges through service, entrepreneurship, and collaborative leadership while promoting principles that reflect American traditions of individual initiative and community engagement.

-• Build enduring international networks of leaders with firsthand experience in the United States who can serve as trusted partners, deepen people-to-people ties, and promote greater understanding of American society, institutions, and values in their home communities.
+• Build enduring international networks of leaders with firsthand experience in the United States who can deepen people-to-people ties and promote greater understanding of American society, institutions, and beliefs in their home communities.

 Quick Facts